GPU-Accelerated Computation of Vietoris-Rips Persistence Barcodes: Background

-Define \emph{persistence pairs} as a pair of "birth" and "death" simplices from $K$, see \cite{edelsbrunner2000topological}. \begin{remark} We will show that the combinatorial index maximizes the number of "apparent pairs" when breaking ties under the conditions of Theorem \ref{theorem: apparent bounds}. \end{remark}
+Define homological \emph{persistence pairs} over a Vietoris-Rips filtration as a pair of ``creation" and ``destruction" simplices for the creation and destruction of homological rank, or Betti number, of each $\textsf{Rips}_t(X)$ from a Vietoris Rips filtration as $t$ varies, see \cite{edelsbrunner2000topological}.
+These are the unique pairs of simplices $(\sigma_s,\tau_t), s<t$ occurring during the creation and destruction times for a simplex-wise refinement of the Vietoris-Rips filtration.
+They are the solution to the (primal) matrix reduction problem, an online linear programming problem, as formulated in the thesis \cite{zhang2025computing}. \begin{remark} We will show that the combinatorial index maximizes the number of ``apparent pairs" when breaking ties under the conditions of Theorem \ref{theorem: apparent bounds}. \end{remark}